 Preparing the Way of the Lord Verse

-“A voice of one calling in the desert; prepare the way for the Lord; make straight in the wilderness a highway for our God.
-Every valley shall be raised up, every mountain and hill make low; the rough ground shall become level, the rugged places a plain.
-And the glory of the Lord will be revealed, and all mankind together will see it.”
+“A voice cries: In the wilderness prepare the way of the Lord; make straight in the desert a highway for our God.”
+Every valley shall be lifted up, every mountain and hill made low; the uneven ground shall become level, and the rough places a plain.

-Isaiah tells us a ‘voice of one calling in the desert’ will be God’s messenger, who goes out into the wilderness to prepare the way for Jesus.
+Isaiah tells us the voice crying in the wilderness will be God’s messenger, who goes to prepare the way for Jesus.

 Make Straight the Way of the Lord Meaning